soundpress/RulesOfNYC/docs/c06/index.rst

 Plasticize.
 "Plasticize" shall mean to cover floors and walls with fire retardant plastic sheeting as herein specified or by using spray plastics as acceptable to the Department.

 Polarized light microscopy.
 "Polarized light microscopy" (PLM) shall mean the measurement protocol for the assessment of the asbestos content of bulk materials.

+Pre-demolition Abatement Activities.
+“Pre-demolition abatement activities” shall mean any and all asbestos abatement activities required to be performed and completed prior to the partial or total structural demolition of a building or structure, including successful clearance air monitoring.

+Presumed Asbestos Containing Material (PACM).
+“Presumed Asbestos Containing Material” shall mean all Thermal System Insulation and Surfacing Material as described in 15 RCNY § 1-38.
+PACM is considered to be ACM unless proven otherwise by appropriate bulk sampling and laboratory analyses.

 Project designer.
 "Project designer" shall mean a person who holds a valid Project Designer Certificate issued by the New York State Department of Labor.